-On Mound Lake, a developer wants to create a 68-home gated subdivision and let every homeowner use the lake via a community park.
-The proposal has maddened the Keystone Civic Association and scores of residents, who have long believed that only lakefront property owners should have access to the lake.
+At Mound Lake, a developer wants to create a 68-home gated subdivision and let every homeowner use the lake via a community park.
+The proposal has angered the Keystone Civic Association and scores of residents, who have long thought that only lakefront property owners should have access to the lake.

 "You put a park in, and there is no way to control the residents."